Creating International Connections

 Zachary Riola ’17, Accounting, expands his worldview with an internship overseas — in a KPMG New Zealand office

 When Zachary Riola heard he was selected to participate in KPMG’s highly competitive Global Internship Program, he decided to take full advantage of the opportunity.

 Zachary spent the first four weeks of the summer 2016 internship in a U.S. office location and then traveled to Christchurch, New Zealand, for another four weeks — working with international teams on major client accounts.

 "Not only was I able to gain real, international work experience," Zachary said, "but I was able to expand my professional network to global professionals and build international contacts and relationships with people that I will continue to stay in touch with."

 In addition to receiving training and mentorship from KPMG, a Big 4 accounting firm, Zachary was able to travel on weekends and experience the culture and natural beauty of New Zealand.

 The internship exceeded Zachary’s expectations and helped him gain confidence in his field of choice.
-He believes that this experience – and understanding different work cultures – will make him a stronger professional as he begins an accounting career in today’s global business environment.
+He believes that this experience — and understanding different work cultures — made him a stronger professional.

 Outside of participating in KPMG’s global internship, Zachary’s previous roles included a stint as a special projects coordinator with the Texas Department of Motor Vehicles state headquarters and an accounting position with DaVincian Healthcare, Inc.